Filming in Remote Parts of the World

 Eerie Unknown Cave System Shoot in Vietnam

 Filming in the in unexplored tunnels and caves of Hang Sơn Đoòng, in Vietnam, with the intention to discover whether this particular cave system was actually the largest in the world – the cave didn’t disappoint and was not only the largest but pretty incredible to see.
 This particular cave had everything from lakes, waterfalls, stalactites, stalagmites the size of houses, beaches, jungles, holes the size of a football pitches in the roof… all sorts of craziness and many of them not really properly explored before.
-It’s spookily beautiful, setting your eyes on and capturing a scenery, which no one before has ever looked at, with a camera.
-It’s almost eerie and not something the human brain computes in a regular fashion.
+It’s an amazing feeling to see and film something which no one before has ever looked at and experienced.
+It’s almost eerie and not something the human brain digests in a regular way.
 It’s mysterious.

 I love that Einstein quote that says…